-9.1.
-Travel payment information for Bursary Plus
+5.1.
+Travel Payment Information for Bursary Plus

-- We will calculate the student's travel costs based on location, number of days in college, weeks on the course and travel routes. - Travel includes travel to college and to college organised Work / Industry placements. - Mileage will be paid in exceptional circumstances at a rate of 25p per mile. - Travel costs will only be awarded if the student lives more than 2 miles from their place of study, except in exceptional circumstances. - Travel awards are capped please see the table below.
+- We will calculate the student's travel costs based on location, number of days in college, weeks on the course and travel routes. - Travel includes travel to College and to College organised Work / Industry Placements. - Mileage will be paid in exceptional circumstances at a rate of 25p per mile. - Travel costs will only be awarded if the student lives more than 2 miles from their place of study, except in exceptional circumstances.

-- Students may be awarded a reduced fare travel pass or season ticket, where appropriate and available, as part of their award in order to offer the most economical travel options.
+- Travel awards are capped please see the table below. - Students may be awarded a reduced fare travel pass or season ticket, where appropriate and available, as part of their award in order to offer the most economical travel options.
 These are paid in addition to travel caps.
-Students must follow the terms and conditions of any third-party arrangements. - If at any point in the academic year, students' travel costs increase or decrease significantly, it is the responsibility of of the student to contact the Financial Support Team and request a reassessment. - Students submitting receipts should do so in a timely way and on a regular basis.
-As a general rule, the College will not backdate more than a half term's worth of expenditure.
+Students must follow the terms and conditions of any third party arrangements. - If it any point in the academic year, students travel costs increase or decrease significantly, it is the responsibility of the student to contact the Financial Support Team and request a reassessment. - Students submitting receipts should do so in a timely way and on a regular basis.
+As a general rule, the college will not backdate more than a half terms worth of expenditure.

-9.2.
+5.1.1.1.
 How public transport awards are calculated for Bursary Plus